-Consensus estimates of the forward growth rate indicates that SP500 will continue to rise, bringing operating earnings per share up as well.
+Consensus estimates of the forward growth rate indicate that SP500 will continue to rise, bringing operating earnings per share up as well.
 This means higher future earnings, which was also reflected by the higher projected PE ratio.
 Critics would point to the growth rates being inflated during the beginning of the year then adjusted downwards as individual quarters approach, which could mean that growth rates are too high and too positive.
-However, negative adjustments while many, are often small scaled, which would not dent earning growth significantly.
+However, negative adjustments while many, are often small scale, which would not dent earning growth significantly.

 To investors, one of the main indicators of a financial bubble would be abnormally high prices for equities or low yields for bonds.
 However, prices themselves do not constitute a bubble.
 The overly high prices must be accompanied by the continued over-optimism of the market.
 Hand in hand, upward looking investors will drive current high prices even higher, which will inevitably result in a crash.

 In a survey conducted by Investors Intelligence, they observed that the bull/bear ratio on June 26th was 1.76, a number that is higher than the average ratio for the past decade.
 This sparked claims that the market was overheating.
 However, upon closer examination of the data, we can see that both the bullish and bearish percentages have dropped, as more investors take on a neutral view.